Sandi Licking, Client Solutions Training Manager

 Multi-Title Digital Program

-Paid digital subscriptions obtained through a multi-title digital subscription service such as Texture where individuals may access multiple digital copies as part of their subscription.
+Paid digital subscriptions obtained through a multi-title digital subscription service where individuals may access multiple digital copies as part of their subscription.

 Partnership Deductible Subscriptions

 Subscriptions served to individuals that are tied to a partnership agreement with other goods or services.
 For example, a subscription to a beauty magazine may be tied to the purchase of a hair dryer.
 The subscription amount may be deducted from the cost of the goods or service at the point of sale if the consumer declines the subscription.

 Subscriptions purchased in quantities of 11 or more to promote the professional or business interests of the purchaser.
 Paid sponsored sales include the following categories: sponsorship, group, school (for classroom use), and military subscriptions.

 Verified circulation is subscription copies designated by publishers for readership in public places or intended for individual use by recipients who are likely to have a strong affinity for the editorial content of the magazine.
 There are two types of verified subscriptions:

 Subscription copies intended for use in the waiting room by patrons of a business or copies placed in guest rooms at hotels for use by the guests.
 The additional analysis of verified public place is broken down into three subcategories:

 - Other Public Place (i.e., hotels, airlines, etc.)

 Subscription copies delivered to a consumer who is likely to have a strong affinity for the editorial content of the publication.
 No payment is required but the recipient must be given the opportunity to opt-out of the subscription.
 The additional analysis of verified individual use is broken down into two subcategories: